ai4colonoscopy/.github/profile/README.md

 </p>

+> [!note]
+> 📌 **Make our community great again.** If we miss your valuable work in google sheet, please add it and this project would be a nice platform to promote your work.
+Or anyone can inform us via email (📮 gepengai.ji@gmail.com) or push a PR in github.
+We will work on your request as soon as possible.
+Thank you for your active feedback.

 To better understand developments in this rapidly changing field and accelerate researchers’ progress, we are building a [📖paper reading list](https://docs.google.com/spreadsheets/d/1V_s99Jv9syzM6FPQAJVQqOFm5aqclmrYzNElY6BI18I/edit?usp=sharing), which includes a number of AI-based scientific studies on colonoscopy imaging from the past 12 years.

 *[UPDATE ON OCT-14-2024]* In detail, our online list contains:

 - Colonoscopy datasets 🔗 [Google sheet](https://docs.google.com/spreadsheets/d/1V_s99Jv9syzM6FPQAJVQqOFm5aqclmrYzNElY6BI18I/edit?gid=358592785#gid=358592785)
 - Colonoscopy models